Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

+We compared Attention VAT and Attention iVAT, with conventional AT- and VAT-based training techniques.
+Following previous studies~\cite{jain2019attention, kitada2021attention, meister2021sparse}, we implemented the techniques using the same recurrent neural network (RNN)-based model architecture described in Appendix~\ref{sec:common_model}.
+The proposed techniques effectively extend semi-supervised learning, a training technique that achieves high performance and generalizability by adding adversarial perturbation to the attention mechanism of the model.
+Therefore, we conducted comparative experiments that employed the widely used RNN-based model configurations as a baseline and evaluated them by how much performance improved.
+Our proposed technique is a general-purpose robust training method that can be applied to all models.
+Therefore, in this study, instead of comparing our techniques with models that aim to improve the individual performance, we used a model with a general configuration as a baseline and conducted an evaluation to compare it with other training methods that have been recently proposed.

-We compared the two proposed training techniques, Attention VAT and Attention iVAT, to conventional AT- and VAT-based training techniques.
-They were implemented using the same model architecture~\cite{jain2019attentio} as described in Section~\ref{sec:common_model}.
-To ensure a fair comparison of the training techniques, we followed the configurations used in the literature~\cite{jain2019attentio, kitada2020attention}.
-See the details in Appendix~\ref{sec:implementation_details}.
+We followed the configurations used in the literature to ensure a fair comparison of the training techniques~\cite{jain2019attention, kitada2021attention}.
+Further details are provided in Appendix~\ref{sec:implementation_details}.
 We compared the following models in supervised and semi-supervised settings: